mosmar99/ChessProjectClass/README.md

 AI in C.

 ## Declarations
-I, Isac Paulsson, declare that I am the sole author of the content I add to this repository.
+I, Isac Paulsson, declare that I am the sole author of the content I add to this repository. <br />

-I, Mahmut Osmanovic, declare that I am the sole author of the content I add to this repository.
+I, Mahmut Osmanovic, declare that I am the sole author of the content I add to this repository. <br />

-I, Linus Savinainen, declare that I am the sole author of the content I add to this repository.
+I, Linus Savinainen, declare that I am the sole author of the content I add to this repository. <br />